-EVERYONE WELCOME TO KNITTING CLASSES AT 4 PM THROUGH DECEMBER 18TH.
+EVERYONE WELCOME TO KNITTING CLASSES AT 4 PM ON WEDNESDAYS.

 Email addresses wanted!

 The library is trying to update our patron’s information with email addresses.
 If we have your email address, you will be sent an email notifying you of upcoming due dates on your checked out items and then an overdue notice once an item has been out too long.
 Please let us know your email address next time you come in.
 This will help you keep track of your checked out items and when they are due.